enterthematrix/toolkit/database/dvd_rental/README.md

 WHERE last_name LIKE 'A%';
 ```
 #### 26. Actors and customers whose first names end in 'D'
-query to return all actors and customers whose first names ends in 'D'
+Query to return all actors and customers whose first names ends in 'D'
 ```
 SELECT customer_id, first_name, last_name
 FROM customer